Spring of 2001.

-Kennedy Marie was born on January 20th, after a very long, difficult labor…my sweet Jeremy by my side every second, except for the few minutes when he leaned down to me, pressed his forehead to mine, sputtered the words, “I think I’m going to pass out”, and then went limp… falling backwards into a chair that the very attentive nurse caught him in, taking my IV pole down with him.
-That made me laugh, and made me angry at the same time.
+Kennedy Marie was born on January 20th, after a very long, difficult labor…my sweet Jeremy by my side every second, except for the few minutes when he leaned down to me, pressed his forehead to mine, sputtered the words, “I think I’m going to pass out”, and pressing hard into me until he was forced into a chair by an attentive nurse.
 After she was born, Jeremy presented me with a beautiful necklace of a mother embracing her child, a symbol of his love for me, and his trust in me…his trust to love and care for this baby.

 Kennedy was introduced to more family and friends that weekend than I can even count.
 I remember being so amazed at how a tiny little baby, could bring so much love and joy into a room and into the hearts of so many people.
 It was mesmerizing.
 It was beautiful.
 She was beautiful.
 She was mine.
 She was ours.

 That drive home from the hospital sitting in the backseat next to this tiny baby was when the nerves and insecurities kicked in.
 My mind raced and my heart rate quickened at every stoplight and I prayed that God would gift me the wisdom and heart to be a mother, the best mother.